sushil2601/javaScript_practise/REACT.md

         It donot offer the same level of control over the form data as controlled components.

-Q. What are the differences b/w Controlled and Uncontrolled Components?
-Ans :-

-    Controlled                                                  Uncontrolled

-.Values are controlled by React state.           .Values are not controlled by React state.
-.Event handlers update React state.              .No explicit state update,values can be accessed directly from the DOM.
-.Don't depend on useRef().                       .Commonly uses useRef() to access form element values.
-.Re-renders on state change.                     .less re-rendering since values are not directly tied to React state.
-.A recommended nd standard practice for form handling in React.
-Useful in certain scenarios but less commonly considered a best practice.

 Q. Characteristics of controlled components
 Ans :-
     .State control
     .Event Handling
     .State Update